How to address a cover letter without name?

 - Additional tips to write a cover letter without name

-If the hiring manager’s email address is not there in the JD, you can address the cover letter to the department manager.
+- If the hiring manager’s email address is not there in the job description, you can address the cover letter to the department manager.

-There’s no point in sending the cover letter to CEO or founders.
-Since, usually, they are not the ones who handle recruitments.
+There is no point in sending the cover letter to the CEO or founders because they are not the ones who usually handle the recruitment process.

 A cover letter for a job is not similar to a letter to a friend.

 A cover letter’s purpose is to impress the hiring manager to score an interview.